eguvenc/framework_old/app/classes/Model/README.md

 ## Models

-Obullo is <b>"no model"</b> it don't offer you a model structure but if you want to use your own model you can create them in <kbd>app/classes/Model</kbd> folder.
+Obullo is <b>"No Model"</b> framework, but if you want to use your own model you can create them in <kbd>app/classes/Model</kbd> folder.

 ### Initializing the Models